Why Are Dogs Protective of Babies?

 When a dog is adopted into a human family with young babies and children, they may feel the need to protect them.
 The dangers they feel the need to protect babies from can vary.
 Some may think that any unknown person is a potential threat.
 Others may be more selective and might also protect against other dogs or animals.
 However, this will only happen if the dog has been allowed to interact with the baby and considers them family.

 All dogs have the potential to express this protective instinct toward babies and children.
 However, some breeds may be more inclined to express it than others.
 These include the German Shepherd, Rottweiler and Doberman.
-Part of the reason for this is that these dogs have been bred specifically for their guarding ability.
+Part of the reason for this behavior is due to selective breeding to promote guarding ability.
 These traits are encouraged in these breeds and it is understandable that such protectiveness would extend to the human babies they consider family.

 The differences in breed behavior has lead to some calling certain breeds ‘nanny dogs’.
 While there is some truth to this trait, we also need to be careful.
 All dogs are individuals and breed will only play one part in their behavior and temperament.